papadavis47/comfortablefeelingdumb-blog/content/blog/styled-components-nextjs/index.md

 description: "How to setup a Next.js project for styled-components 🔧"
 ---

-Lately, for personal projects, I have been using **Next.js** and the developer experience is awesome 🤓
+Lately, for personal projects, I have been using **Next.js** 🚀

-Now I know from experience why it is so widely considered one of the best React frameworks 🚀
+The developer experience is awesome 🤓

 I also recently began learning the [styled-components](https://styled-components.com/) library.